Common femtoscopic hadron-emission source in pp collisions at the LHC: Modeling of short-lived resonances

 this form is obtained by computing the convolution of two single particle Gaussian sources, each with a respective width of $r_0$.
 In addition to this, the contributions of short-lived strongly-decaying resonances can be parameterized by introducing exponential tails, the so-called ``resonance halo''.
 The analytical determination of the full shape of the source is challenging, because of the kinematics of decaying resonances.
 Therefore, a MC procedure is employed to access numerically the source function, which can be parameterized by folding the Gaussian in Eq.~\eqref{eq:FemtoSourceGauss} with the sum of the exponential decay functions for every resonance.
 The decay kinematics is obtained by extracting the angular distribution of particles emitted from the strong decay of the short-lived resonances from the EPOS~\cite{EPOS} model version 3.117, which is configured to simulate MB \pp collisions at \thirteen with relativistic hydrodynamics and hadronic UrQMD afterburner enabled.
 In previous studies~\cite{ATLASpipi,CMSpipiInpp,CMSpipiInAA}, the effect of resonances was not explicitly taken into account, instead a Cauchy/Exponential type source parameterization~\cite{Csorgo2004} was used

 where the size of the source is denoted by $r_{\mathrm{exp}}$.

 Within the RSM, the abundances of strongly decaying resonances contributing to the yield of a specific particle are constrained by calculations based on a canonical implementation of the statistical hadronization model (SHM)~\cite{ThermalFIST}.
 For charged pions, kaons, and protons, the \textsc{Thermal-FIST}~\cite{ThermalFIST} package is employed to perform the calculations.
 The model parameters are evaluated following the procedure described in~\cite{ThermalFISTparam}, separately for MB and HM collisions.
 According to these calculations, around $28\%$ of the charged pions are primordial, while $72\%$ stem from strongly decaying resonances.
 For charged kaons (protons) the primordial fraction is $52~(36)\%$.
 The resonances which contribute at least 1\% to the yield of the charged pions and kaons are listed in Tables~\ref{tab:ThermalFIST_resoYields_chargedpions} and~\ref{tab:ThermalFIST_resoYields_chargedkaons}, respectively, while the detailed decomposition of the proton resonances can be found in Ref.~\cite{CommonSource}.
 The mass and lifetime of each strongly decaying resonance are embedded in two effective parameters \masseff and \ctaueff, which are the average mass and decay length computed using as weights the abundances and lifetimes of the considered resonances.
 As the difference in the relative contribution of resonances is negligible between MB and HM events, in both cases, the same values for the effective parameters are used.
-The results of these calculations are \masseffeq1.124~\GeVmass and \ctaueffeq1.5~fm for the charged pions and \masseffeq1.05 (1.36)~\GeVmass and \ctaueffeq3.66 (1.65)~fm for the charged kaons (protons).
-Long-lived ($c\tau > 5$~fm) resonances are excluded from the calculation of these average values, as explained in the next paragraph.
-Along with the decay kinematics obtained by selecting a particle cocktail of matching \masseff and \ctaueff from events generated with EPOS, all ingredients needed for the RSM are determined.
-Due to the averaging of the resonance properties it is possible that especially for low \kt pion pairs the \masseff and \ctaueff are overestimated.
-However, this is accommodated by including a systematic variation of both parameters.
-A variation of $\pm 10\%$ for \masseff and \ctaueff is considered for the fits to account for any systematic effects related to the hadronic cocktail obtained from the SHM as well as the averaging.
-This procedure may be improved upon, in the future, by simulating each decay independently; first steps in this direction become possible with a new framework handling the particle emission called CECA~\cite{CECA}.
+The parameters used for the calculations are reported in Table~\ref{tab:ThermalParam} for the MB collisions.